Summarize the Past to Predict the Future: Natural Language Descriptions of Context Boost Multimodal Object Interaction Anticipation: Experiments

 We evaluate whether language summary can better represent action context than video frames for the object-anticipation task.
 To do so, we implement \textbf{\methodname-Video}, which takes video features extracted from the Ego4D SlowFast\cite{slowfast} model as input and uses the identical fusion module as in \methodname.

 \autoref{fig:gt_labels_vs_slowfast} shows that \methodname consistently outperform \methodname-Video. $L_c \times 30$ frames are taken in \methodname-Video.
-For video features, the domain gap between pre-train and target datasets seems to be too large to allow effective generalization to a diverse dataset such as Ego4D.
+For video features, the domain gap between pre-train and target datasets seems too large to allow effective generalization to a diverse dataset such as Ego4D.
 We suspect that the feature representations are more entangled due to the need to represent temporal, visual, and semantic aspects simultaneously.
-With language, the temporal aspect is directly encoded in the syntax, i.e. the succession of words.
+With language, the temporal aspect is directly encoded in the succession of words.

 Given a video clip of one second, language can summarize it in two words whereas corresponding video features take up more than 12 times space (e.g. smaller SBERT~\cite{sentence_bert} feature of $2\times 384$ compared to SlowFast~\cite{slowfast} feature of $4\times2304$).
 Therefore, our language-based context representation has the advantage when it comes to longer video sequences.
 Computational costs measured in GFLOPs and latency for both \methodname and \methodname-Video models at both training and inference time are practically identical.
 Overall, \methodname obtains a 21\% increase in N-V performance for a similar computational budget.
 See the Supp.
 Mat. for more details.